Treatment chronology

-Potentially, yes.
-A cancer diagnosis can support a valid TPD claim where the evidence shows long-term loss of reliable work capacity under your policy wording.
-The decision is usually not about diagnosis alone.
-It usually turns on whether you can sustainably perform suitable paid work after treatment burden, side effects, and prognosis are considered.
+Yes, a cancer diagnosis can support a valid TPD claim when the evidence shows long-term loss of reliable work capacity under the exact policy wording.
+The decision is usually not about diagnosis alone; it turns on whether suitable paid work remains sustainable after treatment burden, side effects, prognosis, and vocational history are considered.

 Many claimants can perform some tasks on some days.
 That does not automatically mean they can maintain ordinary work attendance and output over full weeks.
 Decision-makers commonly test durability, repeatability, and recovery profile in real-world employment conditions.